ThousandMonkeysTypewriter/Deployer/README.md

 Java Objects Learning
 =========================

 JOL is a service that enables developers to quickly and easily implement Machine Learning functions inside simple Java objects.
+Utility to use ML generated code and standard Java object code simultaneously.

 ---
 ## Main Features